saurabhdas2/saurabhdas2.github.io/_posts/2019-05-25-month-to-master-challenge-capital-cities.md

 ### Where do I stand today, in remembering the capitals?
 An important step, to this challenge, is to identify and measure your current position.
 For this, i scooped thru the internet, and got a timed quiz link [here](https://www.jetpunk.com/quizzes/name-world-capitals).
 This ensures coverage of all conuntries, and the timed quiz adds another dimension to the challenge !! :-)
 I generally, keep myself abrest with the latest in current affairs.
 But, to my astonishment, i got a dismal score of 26/196, in my first formal attempt.
-So thats a huge leap to go in next 30 days .
+So thats a huge leap to go in next 30 days.

 _Let's see how this goes, in my next blog_